-I wanted adventure, romance, and thrill of a hot air balloon ride but I don’t want it to cost me my newborn son.
-Unless he is wailing like a banshee, then…maybe.
+I wanted adventure, romance, and thrill of a hot air balloon ride but I don’t want it to cost me my least favorite limb.

-Many turbulent feelings begin once I stepped foot into a hot air balloon.
-However, one of them wasn’t guilt for spending too much.
+Many turbulent feelings began once I stepped foot into a hot air balloon.
+One of them wasn’t guilt for spending too much.